Ish Kabibble: Personal life

-Merwyn Bogue was known informally as "Mern."
+Kabibble was known informally as "Mern."
 He married Janet Meade in 1932, and the couple had three children: Merwyn (known as Peter), born 1937; Pamela, 1940; and Janet, 1941.

 In 1961, Kabibble earned a license to sell real estate, and became successful in his new career.
 "I liked selling real estate," he recalled in his memoir.
 "In a sense, selling real estate is much the same as being in show business.
 Instead of talking to a large audience, I talk to a man and his wife.
 The applause happens when they write the check, and if they do not write the check, it means I did a lousy show."
 By 1973, Kabibble and his wife were living in Hawaii.
 Kabibble caused double-takes from prospective clients who saw his trademark haircut and read his business card: "Ish Kabibble, Sales Manager."

 Kabibble died in 1994 in Joshua Tree, California, of respiratory failure brought on by pulmonary disease and emphysema.

 Cultural legacy

 The academic society known as The International Society for the History, Philosophy, and Social Studies of Biology goes by the acronym ISHPSSB, but the abbreviation is commonly pronounced "ishkabibble" at the suggestion of David Hull, as an homage to Kabibble.

 A pair of eateries selling cheesesteaks and other sandwiches on South Street in Philadelphia is named Ishkabibble's.
 Their featured beverage is the Gremlin, a half-grape juice, half-lemonade concoction.

+The character of Maude, played by Beatrice Arthur, mentioned on the December 11, 1971 episode of "All In The Family" that Archie Bunker enjoyed the antics of Ish Kabibble, a reference to Archie's low-brow character.